pogomapeisenerz1/PokeAlarm/docs/configuration/events/stop-events.rst

 Prerequisites
 -------------------------------------

-This page assumes:
+This pages assumes the following:

-1. You have a working scanner.
+1. You understand what :doc:`index` are.
-2. You read and understood the [DTS](Dynamic-Text-Substitution) page.
+2. You understand how :ref:`events_dts` function.
 3. You are using the latest version of PokeAlarm.

 Description